 A party's written response to a legal pleading, such as a motion or brief.

-docket, the case file (court documents) and transcripts of court
+case file (court documents) and transcripts of court hearings.

-Courts at Law is the appellate court for Justice of the Peace or Municipal court
+is the appellate court for Justice of the Peace or Municipal court

 cases.
-The Third Court of Appeals in Austin, Texas is the appellate court for County
+The Third Court of Appeals in Austin, Texas is the appellate court for County Court at Law

-involving civil matters and the Texas Court of Criminal Appeals is the appellate
+matters and the Texas Court of Criminal Appeals is the appellate court

 The party responding to an appeal filed in a higher court.

 In a criminal matter this is usually the State of Texas by and

 Criminal defendant's first appearance before a judge.
 The primary

 purpose is to inform the defendant of the charge(s) he is facing.
 The

 judge may also determine an appropriate bail and decide on a request for